-Forage species include a broad suite of species that are commonly consumed by higher trophic level species (fish, seabirds, and marine mammals) Specifies included in the forage species complex varies among authors and management agencies The North Pacific Fisheries Management Council (NPFMC) groundfish fisheries management plan defines the forage species complex as a group of species that includes the following (NMFS 2001)
+Forage species include a broad suite of species that are commonly consumed by higher trophic level species (fish, seabirds, and marine mammals) Specifc species included in the forage species complex vary among authors and management agencies The North Pacific Fisheries Management Council (NPFMC) groundfish fisheries management plan defines the forage species complex as a group of species that includes the following (NMFS 2001)

 - Smelts (capelin, rainbow smelt, eulachon, and family Osmeridae),

 - Pacific sand lance (Ammodytes hexapterus),

 - Lantern fishes (family Myctophidae),

 - Deep-sea smelts (family Bathylagidae),

 - Pacific sandfish (Trichodon trichodon),

-- Euphausuds (Thysanopoda, Euphausia, Thysanoesssa, and Stylocheiron),
+- Euphausuds (Thysanopoda, Euphausia, Thysanoesssa, and Stylochen on),

 - Gunnels (family Pholidae),

-- Pricklebacks (family Stichaeidae),
+- Pricklebacks (family Stichaeidae), and

 - Bristlemouths, lightfishes, and anglemouths

-Springer and Speckman (1997) extend this definition to include juvenile stages of commercially exploited species such as Pacific herring (Clupea pallasi), walleye pollock (Theragra chalcogramma), and Pacific salmon (Oncorhynchus sp ) For the purposes of this background review, the GEM program focuses on a subset of species that are commonly found in coastal or oceanic regions of the GEM study region In the shelf environment, this subset includes euphausiids, capelin, eulachon, sand lance, juvenile pollock, juvenile herring and juvenile pink salmon (Oncorhynchus gorbuscha) In the offshore environment, this subset includes common myctophids, such as small-finned lantern fishes (Stenobrachius leucopsarus and Diaphus theta), and bathylagids, such as the northern smoothtounge (Leuroglossus schmidti) This partitioning allows GEM to highlight several key research questions that could be the focus of future GEM programs A more complete description of the life history characteristics of the forage species identified by the GEM program can be found in Hart (1973, NMFS 2001) Table 3.1 summarizes key features of the life history characteristics
+Springer and Speckman (1997) extend this definition to include juvenile stages of commercially exploited species such as Pacific herring (Chipea pallasi), walleye pollock (Ther agra chalcogramma), and Pacific salmon (Oncorhynchus sp.)
+For the purposes of this background review, the GEM Program focuses on a subset of species that are commonly found in coastal or oceanic regions of the GEM study region.
+In the shelf environment, this subset includes euphausiids, capelin, eulachon, sand lance, juvenile pollock, juvenile herring and juvenile pink salmon (Oncorhynchus gorbuscha).
+In the offshore environment, this subset includes common myctophids, such as small-finned lantern fishes (Stenobr achuis leucopsarus and Diaphus theta), and bathylagids, such as the northern smoothtounge (Leu oglossus schmidti).
+This partitioning allows GEM to highlight several key research questions that could be the focus of future GEM research

+A more complete description of the life history characteristics of the forage species identified by the GEM Program can be found in Hart (1973, NMFS 2001) Table 7.2 summarizes key features of the life history characteristics

-3 8 2 Resource Exploitation in the GEM Region
+7 10 2 Resource Exploitation in the GEM Region

-Small amounts of non-commercial forage species are taken as bycatch in federal and state fisheries in the GOA (NPFMC 2000, NMFS 2001) In an attempt to discourage the development of target fisheries for forage species, the NPFMC restricts the catch of forage species to no more than 2% of the total landed catch of commercial fisheries in federal waters (NMFS 2001) Although the bycatch of noncommercial forage species tends to be low relative to target fisheries for commercially exploited species, the percentage of the bycatch relative to regional abundances of individual forage species is often not known because of the difficulty involved in assessing these species
+Small amounts of non-commercial forage species are taken as bycatch in federal and state fisheries in the GOA (NPFMC 2000, NMFS 2001) In an attempt to discourage the development of target fisheries for forage species, the NPFMC restricts the catch of forage species to no more than 2 percent of the total landed catch of commercial fisheries in federal waters (NMFS 2001) Although the bycatch of non-commercial forage species tends to be low relative to target fisheries for commercially exploited species, the percentage of the bycatch relative to regional abundances of individual forage species is often not known because of the difficulty involved in assessing these species